Ragtag is one of four businesses that share the building we call Hittsville, at 10 Hitt Street in downtown Columbia.

-Hittsville has collaborated with Sager Braudis Gallery owner and curator Joel Sager to adorn the walls in the Uprise dining room/Ragtag lobby area.
+Hittsville has collaborated with Sager Braudis Gallery to adorn the walls in the Uprise dining room.
 Whether you're at Hittsville to dine or stand in line to see a movie, you'll now be surrounded by stimulating artwork.

-designed by Willy Wilson; constructed by Marty Riback and David Wilson
+Designed by Willy Wilson; constructed by Marty Riback, David Wilson, and friends

 In 1920 the Russian artist and architect Vladimir Yevgrafovich Tatlin drew up plans for a huge tower constructed of iron, steel and glass as a monument to the Communist International movement.
 Its intended height was 1,200 feet — a third taller than the Eiffel Tower — with a cube, pyramid, cylinder and hemisphere rotating inside.
 The visionary work was never constructed; it would have taken more steel than Russia was capable of producing.
 The interpretation of Tatlin's tower that anchors our box office reflects the daring spirit of the original design, which is also evident in the films you will enjoy at Ragtag Cinema.

 The mural in the north courtyard displays the history of motion pictures and of Columbia's movie houses, all in 36 square feet.
-Constructed by Lee Expressive Arts School's 2007 5th grade class, this clay mural started with the silkscreening of historic Columbia theater photos onto clay (with special thanks to Diggit Printing and the Missouri Historical Society).
+Constructed by Locust Street Elementary School's 2007 5th grade class, this clay mural started with the silkscreening of historic Columbia theater photos onto clay (with special thanks to Diggit Printing and the Missouri Historical Society).
 3-D tiles created by the children brought the ghosts of Alfred Hitchcock, King Kong, Buster Keaton, and others vividly into life.

 Bob Bussabarger; ceramic